 The provisions of the 1940 Act, classify investments based on the level of control that we maintain in a particular portfolio company.
-As defined in the 1940 Act, a company is deemed as "non-controlled" when we own less than 25% of a portfolio company's voting securities and "controlled" when we own 25% or more of a portfolio company's voting securities.
+As defined in the 1940 Act, a company is deemed as "noncontrolled" when we own less than 25% of a portfolio company's voting securities and "controlled" when we own 25% or more of a portfolio company's voting securities.

-The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company.
-As defined in the 1940 Act, a company is deemed as "non-affiliated" when we own less than 5% of a portfolio company's voting securities and "affiliated" when we own 5% or more of a portfolio company's voting securities.
+The provisions of the 1940 Act classify investments further based on the level of ownership that we maintain in a particular portfolio company's voting securities and "affiliated" when we own 5% or more of a portfolio company's voting securities.

 Security is exempt from registration under Rule 144A promulgated under the Securities Act of 1933, as amended, or the Securities Act.
 The security may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.

 Non-U.S. company or principal place of business outside the United States.